priyabonde23/Hostel-Mess-Food-Waste-Management/README.md

    The dataset was loaded using Pandas.

 3. Data Preprocessing
-   The system checked for Date or Days column and created useful features for analysis.
+   The system checked for Date or Days column and created useful features.

 4. Data Analysis
-   Food consumption patterns were analyzed to identify wastage trends.
+   Patterns in food consumption were analyzed.

+5. Prediction
+   Based on past data, food consumption trends were predicted.

-5. Data Visualization
+6. Data Visualization
    Graphs were generated using Matplotlib and Seaborn.

-6. Result
+7. Result
-   The project provided useful insights to reduce food waste and improve mess management.
+   The system helps in predicting food demand and reducing wastage.

 ## 📊 Output
 - Graphs showing food consumption trends
-- Day-wise analysis
+- Predicted consumption patterns
 - Insights for reducing food waste

 ## 🚀 Future Scope
+- Advanced machine learning models
-- Real-time data tracking system
+- Real-time prediction system
-- Machine learning-based prediction
 - Web-based dashboard

 ## 📌 Conclusion
-This project helps in understanding food consumption behavior and provides insights to reduce food waste effectively in hostel mess systems.
+This project helps in analyzing and predicting food consumption behavior, which can significantly reduce food waste in hostel mess systems.

 ## 👩‍💻 Author
 Priya Bonde